-After two deployments during the Iraq War, Palacios left the Marine Corps with 15 combat and service medals and honors, as well as a newfound sense of confidence as a military veteran, which helped him to pursue a degree in aerospace engineering – something he would have never dreamed of in high school.
+After two deployments during the Iraq War, Palacios left the Marine Corps with two medals and a newfound sense of confidence as a military veteran, which helped him to pursue a degree in aerospace engineering – something he would have never dreamed of in high school.
 He eventually earned that bachelor’s degree in 2014.

 Palacios joined Northrop Grumman in 2017 where he is a structural engineer, performing structural analysis on spaceflight hardware.
 “It’s exciting to work on these projects…things to go into space,” he said.
 But he couldn’t imagine having the job without first serving in the military.
 “I gained the confidence I needed.
 I realized I can actually do it,” Palacios said.
 “I don’t feel like I got smarter in the Marine Corps, but it gave me the confidence and discipline to make a plan on a particular goal and follow through.”

 The Importance of Memorial Day